Visit Seville-Barrio Santa Cruz

 Exploring the Barrio Santa Cruz, Seville

 At the heart of this quarter is Seville's cathedral.
 It started life in the 12th century as a Mosque.
 These Moorish origins are particularly evident in the seperate bell tower of the cathedral called La Giralda, the lower two thirds of which were the minaret of the mosque.
+Climb to the top of the Giralda tower for some great views of Seville.
 The Mosque's courtyard has also been preserved and the fountain in the middle is where worshippers washed their hands and feet before entering the Mosque to pray.

 The Mosque was converted into a cathedral in 1248 and around a century later construction of the cathedral began in Gothic style.
 Some later additions are Renaissance and Baroque but Seville cathedral remains the most extensive Gothic cathedral in the world.